nishantpainter/articles/programming-paradigms/procedural-programming.md

 ## Difference between Procedural and [Function](https://medium.com/swlh/functional-programming-845160953da4)

 Procedure or Function can be used interchangeably to specify a group of computer instructions.
 However, they have differences in implementation when we consider the philosophy of given a paradigm.

+In procedural programming, one can change or mutate the value of the argument passed to a procedure.
+Functional programming on the other hand restricts the mutation of value and emphasis on returning new value with the changes required.